 Nike, Adidas, Wikipedia, etc. are examples of companies using black in their logo.

 White is pure.
-It consist of every color and hence has many meanings.
+It consists of every colour and hence has many meanings.

 White is the perfect opposite of black.
 It reflects everything.
 It shows clarity and flawlessness.
-White is ofen used with black and other colors in the logos.
+White is often used with black and other colours in the logos.

 Violet has the power of red combined with the intellect and stability of blue.
-Violet is a spiritual color.
-Violet soothes.
+Violet is a spiritual colour.
+It soothes.